Is Distilled Water And Purified Water The Same Thing

 Distillation is a process of separating a mixture of liquids into its components by heating and condensing them.
 It is one of the oldest known methods for separating liquids and is still widely used in the manufacture of many products.
 Distillation involves boiling the liquid mixture to separate out the components, based on their different boiling points.
 The vaporized components are then condensed back into a liquid, which can be collected in a separate container.
 This process can be used to create highly purified liquids or to separate complex mixtures, such as essential oils, alcohols, or chemicals.
 Distillation is also used in laboratory processes such as chromatography and in the production of ethanol for fuel.
 The distillation process is important in many industries, including food and beverage manufacturing, pharmaceuticals, perfume making, and fuel production.

-See also Is Distilled Water Toxic
+See also Is Drinking Water The Same As Distilled Water

 The distillation process begins with the preparation of the liquid mixture to be separated.
 The mixture may need to be heated before it can be distilled; this helps break down larger molecules so that they can more easily vaporize during distillation.
 The liquid is then transferred to an apparatus called a still, where it is heated until it begins to boil and turn into vapor.
 As it rises through the still, some of the vaporized components are condensed back into liquid form at different stages due to their different boiling points.
 This condensed liquid is then collected separately from other components that are also present in the original mixture.